ujjwalguptaofficial/mahal-doc/content/docs/basic/formatter.md

 A formatter is a method which can be used to format(convert one value to another value) in UI using **pipe symbol**. .

-A decorator `Formatter` is used to declare a method formatter.
+A decorator `formatter` is used to declare a method formatter.
 A formatter method accepts a parameter which is converted into some other format or value.

 Let's create a **upper** formatter which will convert a value into upper case.